2001 Stanley Cup Final: Game seven

 With the win, the Avalanche became the fifth team to win the Presidents' Trophy and Stanley Cup in the same season since the former trophy's introduction in 1985–86.
+To date, only three more Presidents' Trophy winners have gone on to win the Stanley Cup.
+They are the Detroit Red Wings in both the 2001–02 and 2007–08 seasons, and the Chicago Blackhawks in the 2012–13 season.

 The Devils' series loss marked the second straight season that the defending Stanley Cup champion lost in the Final, as the Devils themselves defeated the 1999 Stanley Cup champion Dallas Stars in the 2000 Stanley Cup Final.
+The Devils would appear in the Final again in 2003, when they defeated the Mighty Ducks of Anaheim in seven games.

 This was the first and only Stanley Cup championship for defenceman Ray Bourque, who retired shortly after the series ended.
 His number 77 would be retired by both the Avalanche and Boston Bruins (the team he played for from 1979 to 2000).
 To date, he is one of only nine NHL players to have his number retired by more than one team.

 This was the last major professional sports championship won by a Denver-based team until 2016, when the Denver Broncos won Super Bowl 50 in the 2015 NFL season.
 This would also be the Avalanche's last Stanley Cup title and Final appearance until 2022, when they defeated the two-time defending Stanley Cup champion Tampa Bay Lightning in six games.